SockaIO/socka/README.md

 Where *FOLDER* is the folder containing your songs.
 The song folders need to be organized as instructed in the previous section.

-The script will generate a *packs.json* file as well as a *packs* directory containing one json file per pack.
-You can serve this folder, now containing both the JSON files and the song files, with any web server.
+The script will generate a *packs.json* file as well as a *packs* folder containing one json file per pack.
+You can serve your song folder, now containing both the JSON files and the song files, with any web server.

 In the game, the source URL needs to be configured to point to the *packs.json* file.

 ## Build

-To install the dependency, run
+To install the dependencies, run

     npm install